StrikerX3/armajitto/README.md

 This library requires [CMake](https://cmake.org/) 3.19 or later to build.

-armajitto has been succesfully compiled on the following toolchains:
+armajitto has been succesfully compiled with the following toolchains:

 - Windows 10 (10.0.19045.2486)
   - MSVC 19.34.31937.0 from Visual Studio 2022